housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 //...
 {% endhighlight %}

-If you take a look at `header.component.ts` inside the `header` folder, you can see that its component selector is `app-header`.
-Let's add this in our root component.
+If you take a look at `header.component.ts`, you can see that its component selector is `app-header`.
+Let's add this in our root component, `app.component.ts`.

 {% highlight html %}
 <!-- app.component.html -->